 Issues remain.
 A challenge for funds is that direct investments, including ETIs, are time-consuming.
 That's why commingled real estate and mortgage accounts are popular.
-Because they provide liquid, diversified investments with solid returns, they are easier to implement.
+Because they

 A second concern is that complex direct ETIs often have high administrative costs.
 Mortgages and mortgage-backed securities entail fewer such expenses.